 How We Picked These Pens

-If you have been following the Unsharpen Youtube channel then you know we have been posting about affordable pens for over 5 years and have made hundreds of videos in that time.
-The focus of many of those video is gel pens, so a shortlist of pens naturally emerged over time.
+If you have been following the Unsharpen Youtube channel then you know we have been posting about affordable pens for over 7 years and have made hundreds of videos in that time.
+The focus of many of those videos is gel pens, so a shortlist of pens naturally emerged over time.
+And while the list is short, hundreds of pens have been reviewed in order to get to this number.

-Given this list of about 50 or so gel pens sold in 2020, we tested each extensively, with a focus on real-world use… not just writing “The Quick Brown Fox…” over and over again.
+Starting with a set of over 100 pens, we tested each extensively, with a focus on real-world use… not just writing “The Quick Brown Fox…” over and over again.
 Pens were also tested against their claims: the resistance to smearing, the ability to be washed out of paper, and smoothness relative to their peer group.
-Other qualities were taken into consideration as positive and negative qualities but we weren’t able to test, particularly for archival quality and acid-free formulation, so we had to take the word of the manufacturer or testing groups like the NSF.
+Other qualities were taken into consideration as positive and negative qualities but we weren’t able to test, particularly for archival quality and acid-free formulation, so we had to take the word of the manufacturer or testing groups like the U.S. National Science Foundation (NSF), ISO, ANSI, and so forth.

 The results of our testing was shared with a small number of people who are not pen enthusiasts and could offer a “sanity check” of the results.
 They didn’t bring the sort of baggage a pen lover might to the testing and were impartial to the brands involved as well as the historic relevance of pens, like Pilot G2.